 - 4. There are three indicators that apply to investments.
 The purpose of these indicators is to contain the activity of the treasury function within certain limits, thereby reducing the risk or likelihood of an adverse movement in interest rates impacting negatively upon the Council's overall financial position.
 However, if these are set up to be too restrictive they will impair the opportunities to optimise returns.
 The indicators are: - a.
-Upper limits on variable interest rate exposure (see Table 1 below) this identifies a maximum limit for variable interest rates based upon the debt position net of investments.
-This relates to deposits in structured or stepped arrangements. - b.
+Upper limits on variable interest rate exposure (see Table 1 below) this identifies a maximum limit for variable interest rates based upon the debt position net of investments. - b.
 Upper limits on fixed interest rate exposure (see Table 1 below) this relates to deposits in fixed-term arrangements. - c.
-Total principal funds invested for greater than 364 days these limits are set with regard to the Council's liquidity requirements and to reduce the need for early sale of an investment.
+Total principal funds invested for greater than 365 days these limits are set with regard to the Council's liquidity requirements and to reduce the need for early sale of an investment.